 Some of the problems arise from how economics is 'used' by politicians and others (e.g. adherence to economic growth), yet it seems that there is something in economics itself that allows and even encourages such things to become problematic rather than healing.
 RLDG discussions of problems revealed deeper roots.
 What this means is that we do not just seek to address the problems as they present themselves such as in the above list, nor side with recent against conventional economics but, as mentioned above, we seek to understand these deeper roots from problems they have grown, and in relation to which both recent and conventional insights might be welcomed, situated and linked together.
 The five main chapters in Part II each express a different deep root.

-Readers might find it strange that some of what are seen as 'big' economic issues today, (GDP, growth, poverty, wellbeing, etc.), and which readers might expect to occupy a whole chapter, are allocated only a sub-section in this Rethink, while other issues are given more attention.
+Readers might find it strange that some of what are seen as 'big' economic issues today, (GDP, growth, poverty, wellbeing, etc.), and which readers might expect to occupy a whole chapter, will be allocated only sub-sections in this Rethink.
+It is other issues that are given more attention, issues that are at a deeper level (such as what economics is all about) and/or issues that do not seem to have been adequately discussed (such as attitude / mindset and unpaid activity).
 This is for two reasons.
 1. Overlooked issues requires more discussion here to fill gaps in the discourse.
 2. It is the deeper origins of issues that are more important to understand and get right, especially those related to culture, mindset and attitude.
 Some of the issues we give more attention to include:

 Some of these constitute some of the 'unique selling points' of this Rethink.